adrianmay/parunpar/README.md

 parunpar
 ========

+There are three goals here:

+1. Show how much fun functional javascript can be
-Efficiently serialises objects you know the contents of
+2. Efficiently serialise objects you know the contents of
+3. Make the name "rhaboo" sound sensible by comparison